Melissa-Stadt/AM741-PDElearning/data_denoising/README.md

 **generate_advection_diffusion_data.py, generate_fisher_data.py, generate_fisher_nonlin_data.py**  - code to add proportional error to precomputed noiseless datasets and save the noisy versions in the data folder.

 **generate_new_general_data.py** - code to add proportional error to precomputed noiseless datasets given by prefix + '\_groundtruth.mat' and saves the noisy versions in the data file.
 Requires user input for the name of the groundtruth file

+**generate Fisher groundtruth/**- this folder contains the files used to create groundtruth data for general Fisher KPP